EnterpriseDB/repmgr/README.md

          node1 |  1 |  * |  * |  *
          node2 |  2 |  * |  * |  *
          node3 |  3 |  * |  * |  *

+    Here `cluster matrix` is sufficient to establish the state of each possible connection.

     Example 2 (node1 and node2 up, node3 down):